maiku1008/life/README.md

 go run life.go
 ```

-TODO:
-- [ ] Better documentation
+# Commands
+- Spacebar - starts the game
+- S - stops the game
+- K - clears the screen
+- R - Fills part of the screen with random live cells
-- [ ] Feature: Start the game by pressing the space bar
+- Q - exits the game

-- [ ] Feature: Choose to either generate random pixels, or draw them on the screen, prior to start
+When the game is stopped, you can use the mouse to draw patterns on the screen.